ElectricGears/zoneminder/docs/installationguide/debian.rst

     sudo systemctl reload apache2
     sudo systemctl start zoneminder

 You are now ready to go with ZoneMinder.
-Open a browser and type either ``localhost/zm`` one the local machine or ``{IP-OF-ZM-SERVER}/zm`` if you connect from a remote computer.
+Open a browser and type either ``localhost/zm`` on the local machine or ``{IP-OF-ZM-SERVER}/zm`` if you connect from a remote computer.

 Easy Way: Debian Jessie